gibietis/project-farm/README.md

+# Electricity Costs Calculator

+After a a short period of learning how to code, I've completed the first (and most needed) part of this project: a calculator do find out the costs involved in moving from an old diesel engine to a brand new electric one, given the global skyrocketing in fuel prices.

+This calculator inteds to show the current costs, while using the diesel system, the future costs, while relying on electricity, and the costs for switching systems.
+Things went well and the calculator is up and running.

+I wish to make the code cleaner and more concise, but I'm actually very happy with the current result.

+You can check out the calculator in this repository.

 # Overview

 The goal of this project is to create an effective solution to a real-world problem.
 My father-in-law is a small farmer in the countryside.
 He works by himself most of the time, without much technological improvement to his work.